nginxinc/kubernetes-ingress/docs/content/installation/installation-with-helm.md

 {{%tab name="Helm release name is not `nginx-ingress`"%}}

-1. Use `kubectl describe deployments` to get the `Selector` value:
+1. Use `kubectl describe` on deployment/daemonset to get the `Selector` value:

     ```shell
-    kubectl describe deployments -n <namespace>
+    kubectl describe deployment/daemonset -n <namespace>
     ```
     Copy the key=value under ```Selector```, such as: